NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson03_fastqc_sbatch.md

 -   Comes up with more informative names for the output and error files instead of the Job ID variable (use part of the input filename, perhaps?).
 Likewise, make any other changes to this script that reference the old file

--   Ask your instructor to look at the script before submitting (I can look into your `/script` directory).
+-   Ask your instructor to look at the script before submitting (copy into `/assignments`.
 Then, go ahead and submit the script using `sbatch`!

 ------------------------------------------------------------------------